The WWF is run at a local level by the following offices...

 Fighting illegal fishing

-It is estimated that over 35% of the world’s fisheries are overfished while nearly 60% are fished to their maximum capacity.
+It is estimated that nearly 38% of the world’s fisheries are overfished while over 62% are fished to their maximum capacity.
 Illegal, unreported and unregulated (IUU) fishing is a leading cause of this state of overfishing in our ocean.
-Through international commitments such as Sustainable Development Goal 14, political momentum to address the health and sustainable use of our ocean has been building.
+Through international commitments such as UN Sustainable Development Goal 14, political momentum to address the health and sustainable use of our ocean has been building.
 However, tangible actions to address the long-lasting and even permanent damages from IUU fishing remain inadequate.

 The European Union is the largest seafood market in the world, importing around 70% of its seafood.
 Due to its very nature, IUU fishing is invisible to regulations and policies in place to protect marine life from harmful fishing methods and from overfishing.
 This also means that IUU fishing is poorly accounted for when governments evaluate the fishing industry’s impact on the ocean and when planning the allowable quantity of fish to be caught in future years.

 IUU fishing practices have dire consequences for multiple stakeholders in achieving sustainable fisheries and a sustainable blue economy, including coastal communities in less developed countries outside the EU that rely on the ocean for their livelihoods, as well as for large- and small-scale fishers that abide by the rules but lose out when there are no fish left.
-The biggest impact the EU can have to eliminate IUU fishing is to fully implement its zero tolerance approach and prevent the import and sale of illegal seafood products in its market.
+The biggest impacts the EU can make to eliminate IUU fishing are to fully implement its zero tolerance approach, prevent the import and sale of illegal seafood products in its market, and ensure that no EU citizen participates in or benefits from IUU fishing activities.

 The WWF EPO works to maximise the impact of the EU’s IUU Regulation, which aims to prevent, deter and eliminate IUU fishing.
 To date, the Regulation has instigated some key improvements in the global fight against IUU fishing, but significant gaps remain to successfully implement the requirements that block the import and sale of illegally-sourced seafood products in the European market.
 The EPO aims to ensure that Member States are applying effective controls on the seafood they import to guarantee their legality, thereby demanding fully traceable and transparent seafood supply chains for fresh, frozen and processed products, regardless of their origin.